 There are several good footpaths too, one with wonderful views across the countryside to the north-east of the village.
 Two of the paths can be muddy, the one that leaves Hawkshead Lane and travels north alongside the railway and the one between Bell Bar and Welham Green.
 The route takes you through the middle of Gobions Wood.

 - Begin the walk at Brookmans Park station and head north along Station Road towards Welham Green.

 - Just before you reach Bradmore Lane there is a footpath on the left (North Mymms footpath 9) which doubles back on the way you have just travelled to take you south, parallel to the railway track.

 - Continue along this route until you reach a bridge crossing a small brook, which is often dry.
 This is a continuation of Ray Brook which flows through Gobions Wood.

 - When you reach the small stream and the backs of the houses, the path veers to the right and joins Bluebridge Road at a set of wooden steps.
-This field is often ploughed, making it difficult to find the path.
-Just keep walking along the edge with the railway on your left and you will be okay.

 - Cross the road (take care here, some motorists test their car's performance at this point) and head for a footpath sign to the south of the road bridge on the east side of the road.

 - Walk down this footpath (still North Mymms footpath 11), keeping the stream on your left.
 There is a metal handrail to stop you falling in the river and a cottage on your right.
 Soon fields open up on your right and there are hedges and trees on your left.
 Keep the river bed on your left and the field on your right (watch the barbed wire at the top of the field fence).
 Keep following this narrow path as it follows the curve of the field.

 - Ignore a stile on your right which take FP11 (Footpath 11) across the field (often occupied by friendly horses), and keep walking with the river bed on your left and the field on your right.